rstudio/rstudio-conf-2022-program/r-in-pharma/r-package-assessment-lessons-pharma.md

 talk_id: 22192
 talk_slug: r-package-assessment-lessons-pharma
 talk_type: regular
+talk_tags: [pharma, process, programming]
 session_slug: r-in-pharma
-block: 3-5-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: R Package Assessment: Lessons from Pharma
+talk_title: "R Package Assessment: Lessons from Pharma"
 # A short version of the title, suitable for small displays
 talk_title_short: R Package Assessment
 # A link to your talk's materials, when ready